 The teachers as Coursework Supervisors are to facilitate and assess the Design Project.
 They are not precluded from acting as advisers to their candidates.
-The assessment should reflect holistically:
+The assessment should reflect holistically the design abilities that candidates acquired in executing the Design Project.